kenhoff/aad-demos/demo/multiple-demo-directories.md

 # Setting up multiple demo directories

-Sometimes, setting up multiple directories for concurrent use is necessary, be it for demonstration, training, or testing use.
-It's not a trivial matter; there's a complicated combination of subscriptions, admins, and licenses.
+Sometimes setting up multiple directories for concurrent use is necessary, either for demonstration, training, or testing.
+It's not a trivial matter; there's a complicated combination of subscriptions, admins, and licenses that are needed.
 These steps will make the process more transparent.

-If you run into issues, or you'd like assistance getting started, feel free to get in touch at kenhoff@microsoft.com.
+If you run into issues, or you'd like guidance with the process, feel free to get in touch at kenhoff@microsoft.com.

 ## Demo Setup